okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/ios/integrationsteps.md

 The final integration step is to send the user to the default home page after the user successfully signs in.
-Optionally, you can obtain basic user information after a successful sign-in by making a request to Okta's Open ID Connect authorization server.
+Optionally, you can obtain basic user information after a user successfully signs in by making a request to Okta's OpenID Connect authorization server.
 See [Get the user profile information](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/ios/main/#get-the-user-profile-information).

 ### Sample code